 Mammals have a neural circuit that connects the cortex to the cerebellum.

-Because of this connection, we can voluntarily scratch an itch.
-This neural circuit is called the pontine nuclei.
-Parrots, on the other hand, have a neural connector called the medial spiriform nuclei.
-This serves the same function in their brain but is slightly different in structure.
+Parrots have a neural connector called the medial spiriform nuclei, which serve the same function in their brain but are slightly different in structure.

 Parrot Neurons vs. Human Neurons

 Humans have larger brains than parrots, which means we have more neurons.